Beingwizard/100DaysofCloud/README.md

 **Day 49: Managing Azure Hybrid Services with Windows Admin Center** <ComingSoon>
 - Manage hybrid services with Windows Admin Center.

+## Monitoring

+**Day 50-51: Cloud Harmony** <ComingSoon>
+- Understand cloud monitoring best practices with Cloud Harmony.
+- Monitoring with Grafana and InfluxDB using Docker Containers – Introduction
+- Monitoring with Grafana and InfluxDB using Docker Containers – Part 1
+- Monitoring with Grafana and InfluxDB using Docker Containers – Part 2
+- Monitoring with Grafana and InfluxDB using Docker Containers – Part 3
+- Monitoring with Grafana and Influx DB using Docker Containers – Part 4

 **Day 51: AZ-801 Mock Prep!** <ComingSoon>
 - Prepare for the AZ-801 exam.